Algorithms#

 print(x+y)

 Often what we think are issues with implementation are actually issues of algorithm.
 The claim there is something wrong with my code/script infers that the problem is syntax, when more likely the problem is with what you are asking the computer to do.
-This phrasing can be misleading as it fails to recognize the distinguish of the two possible sources of error.
+This phrasing can be misleading as it fails to distinguish between the two possible sources of error.

 Designing algorithms#